-The NIS is distributed as fixed-width ASCII formatted data files compressed with WinZip[®].
+The NIS is distributed as fixed-width ASCII formatted data files compressed with SecureZIP[®] from PKWARE.
+Beginning with the 2010 NIS, the files are encrypted.
 Previously it was distributed on two CD-ROMs, but beginning with the 2009 NIS, it is distributed on a single DVD.
-It includes the following files:
+The 2010 NIS includes the following compressed files: